by Justin Williams

 ”I have nobody here.”

-”I do not know what danger lies ahead for me.
+”I know not what danger lies ahead for me.
 I cannot risk harm to you, of all people.”

-She jerked a small blade to my neck in smooth silence. ”Do you need more proof I can handle myself in a pinch,” she said.
+She jerked a small blade to my neck in smooth silence. ”Do you need more proof I can handle myself,” she said.

 ”Then I’ll come with you.
 We’ll carry on his legacy together.”

-I nodded. ”Then we head east.
+I nodded. ”Then we head west.
 Have you ever been out there?”

-“I’ve never been past St. Samuel,” she said.
-“It will be a new life for us both.”
+“I’ve never been past St. Anthony,” she said, then she smiled.
+“A new life for us both.”